 1stG dances are generic – no fixed choreography, length, sequence, or music.
 It may have a formulaic pattern like, say, the Taproot Dance, but that pattern can vary from person to person according to age, gender, ability, even mood.
 Many different songs or instrumental arrangements may be associated with the dance.
 In a dance line, people may be doing different variations at the same time, as long as they don’t interrupt the flow of the dance.

 2ndG dances, on the other hand, are specific – usually pegged to a specific song with a specific arrangement.
 The choreography often matches a particular recording and will only work with that recording.
 Everyone in the line does the same step at the same time.
-The dance may have been observed once in a single village, never to be seen again.
-It may be a combination of the best bits from several similar dances.
+The dance may be a combination of the best bits from several similar dances.
 It may be the creation of a choreographer who liked a recording and wanted to have “authentic” footwork attached to it.